 Core Concepts

-Every action in Trellis produces an immutable VcsOp:
+The graph never mutates in place.
+Every change produces an immutable VcsOp:

 interface VcsOp {